What is Internet Infrastructure?

 The third component, servers, are state-of-the-art computers that resemble a desktop PC, but with much greater processing and storage capacity.
 Servers are measured in units of processing power and RAM storage capacity and must be connected to a power supply, or multiple power supplies, as well as network and an installed operating system.
 A server can consist of a single computer, a group of computers, or even a group of groups.

-See also How do I protect myself from hackers?
+See also How can I protect my personal information online?

 Data that appears on an end user’s device must be stored somewhere, so the fourth component of the Internet’s infrastructure is storage devices.
 Storage capacity is measured in gigabytes (GB) or terabytes (TB).
 Storage devices can be local, that is, on the hard drives of the servers themselves, or remote, connected to one or more servers through a network.